etcnoise/livecoding-utils/README.md

 # livecoding-utils
 A set of tools, scripts, and helper modules for TidalCycles, Strudel, and other livecoding environments.
 All code in this repository is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

+## Serum Strudel Helpers
+MIDI Map and some helper functions for controlling Serum 2 synths from Strudel via MIDI.

 ## PitchSample

 A Haskell helper for easy pitch transposition of samples in TidalCycles.
 (A Strudel version will be coming soon!)